HexHive/Igor/README.md

 1. IgorFuzz (AFLplusplus): Our coverage decreasing fuzzer for test cases reduction.
 2. Smart_tracer (Pin): Our tracer to record control flow.
 3. Analyzer: Prune recorded execution traces and construct control flow graphs
-4. Cluster: Our cluster tool based on graph similar matrixs
+4. TraceClusterMaker: Our cluster tool based on graph similar matrixs
 5. Evaluation: Our evaluation scripts used in Igor paper